dimxy/doc-dev/first-cc-heir.md

 * vout.2: change to user's addr from txfee input if any
 * vout.n-1: opreturn 'C' fundingtx HasHeirSpendingBegun

 This tx allows to spend funds by either the funds owner or heir.
-It nas a normal input to add value for txfee for miners, a cc input foor spending the claimed value from 1of2 fund address.
+It has a normal input to add value for txfee for miners, a cc input foor spending the claimed value from 1of2 fund address.
 As to outputs, the claimed value is sent to claimer's normal address, unspent change is returned to 1of2 address.
 There is also the normal change.
 Note the functional id 'C' in the opreturn.
 The other opreturn data are the same as in the 'add' ('A') transaction.